nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 | channel.type | 1..1 | The delivery channel to use to deliver the event to the subscriber (currently only "message" is supported). <br/>**NOTE: In this case "message" refers to the use of MESH for as a delivery channel.** |
 | channel.endpoint | 1..1 | The specific endpoint (initially MESH mailbox ID) to deliver to.<br/>**NOTE: The ODS code associated with the mailbox MUST match the ODS code within the first instance of the `contact` element of the Subscription resource.** |

-Once submitted, additional metadata will automatically be added to the Subscription resource by the EMS:
+Once submitted, additional metadata will automatically be added to the Subscription resource by the NEMS:

 | FHIR element | Cardinality | Requirement |
 | --- | --- | --- |